 Booking your museum tickets online well in advance is recommended.
 Each advance ticket was 3,200 yen.

-The museum can be easily reached via Metro, either Tokyo Teleport Station or Aomi Station.
+The museum can be easily reached via Metro, either Tokyo Teleport Station or Aomi Station – it will however close at the end of August 2022 and revive in a new format in central Tokyo in 2023.